Cubical coloring -- fractional covering by cuts and semidefinite programming: Introduction

-Note that each graph $Q_{n/k}$ is a Cayley graph on some power of~$\zet_2$.
-It follows \cite{rs-thesis} that for every graph~$G$ the existence of a homomorphism from $G$ to $Q_{n/k}$ is equivalent to the existence of a cut-continuous mapping from $G$ to $Q_{n/k}$.
+As each graph $Q_{n/k}$ is a Cayley graph on~$\zet_2^n$, it follows~\cite{rs-thesis} that for every graph~$G$ the existence of a homomorphism from $G$ to $Q_{n/k}$ is equivalent to the existence of a cut-continuous mapping from $G$ to $Q_{n/k}$.
 Consequently, we may as well use cut-continuous mapping to~$Q_{n/k}$ in Equation~(\ref{eq:chiqalt}).
 This also provides an indirect proof of Lemma~\ref{xTT}.